Gray Davis: Early life, education, and military service

-Davis was born in the Bronx, New York City, the son of Doris (Meyer) Morell and Joseph Graham Davis.
+Davis was born in the Bronx, New York City, on December 26, 1942, the son of Doris (Meyer) Morell and Joseph Graham Davis.
 Davis was the oldest of five children: Three boys and two girls.
 Davis's father, an advertising manager at Time Inc. and an alcoholic, was the son of businessman William Rhodes Davis.
 Davis' upper-middle-class family was led by his demanding mother, who gave him the nickname "Gray".
 Davis moved to California with his family in 1954.

 Davis graduated from a North Hollywood military academy, the Harvard School for Boys (now part of Harvard-Westlake School).
 His diverse educational experiences at public, private and Catholic schools allowed him an opportunity to compare all three systems as a lawmaker.

 Davis's academic accomplishments earned him acceptance to Stanford University.
 He played on the Stanford golf team with a two handicap.
 After Davis entered Stanford, his father left the family, forcing Davis to join the ROTC to stay in school; his arrangement with ROTC included a promise to enter the Army after completing his education.
 In 1964, he graduated with distinction from Stanford, receiving a Bachelor of Arts in history.
 He then returned to New York City to attend Columbia Law School, graduating with his J.D. degree in 1967.

 After completing law school in 1967, Davis entered active duty in the United States Army, serving in the Vietnam War during its height until 1969.
 Davis saw time on the battlefield during his time in Vietnam.
 Davis returned home as a captain with a Bronze Star Medal for meritorious service.
 Friends who knew him at the time said Davis—like many war veterans—came back a changed man, interested in politics and more intense, according to the Sacramento Bee.
 He returned from Vietnam more "serious and directed."
 Davis was surprised to discover that many of those serving in Vietnam were Latinos, African Americans and southern whites with very few from schools like Stanford and Columbia; Davis believed that the burden of the war should be felt equally and he resolved early on to go about changing America so that would change.
 Davis is a life member of the American Legion and the Veterans of Foreign Wars.